 A lab study from 2007 found that coconut oil could effectively kill several strains of candida, including C. albicans.
 The study also suggested that coconut oil was more effective than fluconazole, another common antifungal medication used for treating yeast infections.

 In a canine study from 2014, a group of 20 dogs affected with a form of dermatitis caused by M. pachydermitis were treated with a mixture of several essential oils that included coconut oil, sweet almond oil, and citrus aurantium.
 The dogs received this mixture topically twice a day for one month.
 Ten of the animals were then treated with a conventional antifungal therapy comprising 10mg of ketoconazole per day and chlorhexidine 2% twice a week for a period of three weeks.
-Researchers found that both treatments had comparable effects, significantly improving the dogs’ clinical status without any adverse effects.
+Researchers found that both forms of therapy had comparable effects, significantly improving the dogs’ clinical status without any adverse effects.